boristsr/gdcorner-website/_posts/no-bs-llms/2024-06-12-NoBSIntroToLLMs-1-GettingStarted.md

 ## Setting up our project

 This guide assumes you are working in Ubuntu 24.04.
 You should be able to follow along just fine in Windows with WSL, and with a few minor modifications on Mac OS too.
+Make sure you have around 10gb or more of RAM and around 50-60gb of disk space free.
+We're going to have a few copies of the model on disk during the conversion process so we need some extra space.

 The main things we want are: